What Makes An Employee Successful at Seeds?

 This one’s a given.
 No one gets into nonprofit work to get rich financially.
 It’s a calling.
 And everyone’s personal calling is different.
 Those on my team have a passion for literacy and adult education, and instilling a love of learning in others is their calling.

-Preparing for our reopening, we need full-time RECEPTIONISTS/ADMINISTRATIVE COORDINATORS at Seeds East and West.
-But don’t be fooled, this position requires more than answering the phones politely and transferring calls.
+We also need a full-time RECEPTIONIST (We promoted our administrative coordinator to the program staff, so her position is vacant.)
+This position requires more than answering the phones politely and transferring calls.
 It also includes greeting visitors, students and tutors, problem-solving tech issues for those calling in having trouble logging into the Virtual Classroom, and reviewing the Student Registration process with adults who call in to learn more about the program.
 Tracking those things requires timely data entry, as well.

 Q3.
 These sound like some great opportunities!
 What are some of the “perks” of working at Seeds?